 Think carefully about the location and it will be appealing to future buyers – proximity to transport and key amenities is important.
 The old adage rings true, too; it’s much better to invest in the worst property on a good street than the best property on a bad one.

-No matter how much you plan, not everything is straightforward on a renovation –expect the unexpected.
+No matter how much you plan, not everything is straightforward on a renovation – expect the unexpected.
 Trades may take longer than you planned for, materials may cost more and deliveries won’t always come on time.
+This is why it’s important to have your renovation schedule in order early on.

 Plus, there’s the potential that you’ll uncover a defect that wasn’t not on your radar, meaning you have to be flexible regarding your timeline and the additional labour costs.